 Colon screenings can often detect growths called polyps which can be operated out before they turn cancerous.
 These tests also can detect colon cancer earlier, when treatments are more likely to be successful.

 A physically active lifestyle will reduce the chances of developing CRC.
 Regular exercise leads to changes in the body (like less inflammation, better immune function, and higher levels of natural antioxidants) that decrease the risk of cancer.

 Being overweight or obese will increase the risk of having colorectal cancer by 30% along with an increase in the likelihood of poor treatment outcomes and resultant complications.
 Consumption of healthier foods and an increase in your physical activity can help you control your weight.

-These healthy choices can not only reduce the risk of colon cancer but can also help you lead a better life by fortifying your immune system.
+These healthy choices can not only reduce colon cancer risk but can also help you lead a better life by fortifying your immune system.